Unsupervised Learning of Debiased Representations with Pseudo-Attributes

 \section{Introduction}

 Deep neural networks have achieved impressive performance by minimizing the average loss on training datasets.
 Although we typically adopt the empirical risk minimization framework as a training objective, it is sometimes problematic due to dataset bias leading to significant degradation of worse-case generalization performance as discussed in \cite{ben2013robust, zemel2013learning, li2017deeper, geirhos2020shortcut, zhang2020adaptive}.
-This is because models do not always learn what we expect, but, to the contrary, rather capture unintended decision rules with spurious correlations.
-For example, on the Colored MNIST dataset~\cite{li2019repair, LfF, Rebias}, where each digit is highly correlated to a certain color, a network often learns the patterns given by the color of each image, not the digit information while ignoring few conflicting samples.
-Such an unintended rule works well on most of training samples, but gives unexpected worst-case errors for subpopulation samples, which makes the model unable to generalize on unseen test environments with distribution shifts or robustness criteria.
+This is because models do not always learn what we expect, but, to the contrary, rather capture unintended decision rules from spurious correlations.
+For example, on the Colored MNIST dataset~\cite{li2019repair, LfF, Rebias}, where each digit is highly correlated to a certain color, a network often learns the color patterns in images, not the digit information, while ignoring few conflicting samples.
+Such an unintended rule works well on most of the training samples but incurs unexpected worst-case errors for the examples in minority groups, which makes the model unable to generalize on test environments with distribution shifts or robustness constraints.
 Figure~\ref{fig:teasure} illustrates the problem that we mainly deal with in this paper.

-To mitigate the bias issue, learning debiased representations from a biased dataset has received growing attention from machine learning community~\cite{li2019repair, wang2018learning, GroupDRO, hendricks2018women, Rebias, RUBi}.
-However, most previous works assume the explicit supervision as well as the presence of the dataset bias.
-This assumption is not practical because identifying what forms of bias exist or which attributes have spurious correlations requires thorough analysis of a dataset.
-In addition, even if we have prior knowledge about the bias, the relevant annotations over all training examples require laborious efforts.
-Contrary to the supervised approaches, \cite{LfF, sohoni2020no} tackle a more challenging setting, where the bias information is unavailable, via failure-based learning and subgroup-based penalizing, respectively.
+To mitigate the bias issue, learning debiased representations from a biased dataset has received growing attention from machine learning community~\cite{li2019repair, wang2018learning, GroupDRO, seo2022information, hendricks2018women, Rebias, RUBi}.
+However, most previous works rely on the explicit supervision or prior knowledge under the assumption of the presence of dataset bias.
+This setting is problematic because it is challenging to identify what kinds of bias exist and which attributes involve spurious correlations without thorough analysis of model and dataset.
+Note that, even with the information about dataset bias, the relevant annotations over all training examples is challenging.
+Contrary to the supervised approaches, \cite{LfF, sohoni2020no} tackle a more challenging setting, where the bias information is unavailable, via failure-based learning or subgroup-based penalizing.